12. Processing Data in Groups

 np.mean(y_test == y_pred)

-Thus, 79% of the wines were correctly classified with regard to their true quality.
-Before we get too enthusiastic, let us note that our dataset is slightly imbalanced:
+Thus, 71% of the wines were correctly classified with regard to their true quality.
+Before we get too enthusiastic, let’s note that our dataset is slightly imbalanced in terms of the distribution of label counts:

 pd.Series(y_test).value_counts() # contingency table

-It turns out that 639 out of 1000 wines in our sample are (truly) good.
-Therefore, a classifier which labels all the wines as great would have accuracy of ca. 64%.
-Thus, our machine learning approach to wine quality assessment is not that usable after all.
+It turns out that the majority of the wines (330 out of 500) in our sample are truly delicious.
+Notice that a dummy classifier which labels all the wines as great would have accuracy of 66%.
+Our \(k\)-nearest neighbour approach to wine quality assessment is not that usable after all.

-Thus, it is always good to analyse the corresponding confusion matrix, which is a two-way contingency table summarising the correct decisions and errors we make.
+It is therefore always beneficial to analyse the corresponding confusion matrix, which is a two-way contingency table summarising the correct decisions and errors we make.

 C = pd.DataFrame(